jessdaubner/dotfiles/README.md

 # Overview
-Setup a development environment for a new Mac quickly with my prefered tools and configurations.
+Instructions to set up a development environment for a new Mac quickly with prefered tools and configurations.

-#### Organization
-* *vim* - .vimrc with aliases, styling, and plugins
-* *bash* - .bashrc, .profile to configure terminal

 ## Downloads & Configurations